gregorywmorris/end-to-end-mlops-aws/README.md

 conda activate mlops-aws
 ```

-### STEP 02- install the requirements

-Optional: Manually install requirements into your chosen env:
+Optional if not setup_env.sh: Manually install requirements into your chosen env:

 ```bash
 pip install -r requirements.txt
 ```

+### STEP 02- install the requirements

-Finally run the following command:
+Finally run the following command to launch the app:

 ```bash
 python app.py